-Physical or psychological stress can cause hair to enter into a state of ‘telogen effluvium’ – a condition that occurs when the normal cycle of growth is interrupted and the scalp follicles enter into a resting stage together.
-There is abrupt and diffuse hair loss.
+Periods of physical or psychological stress can cause your hair to enter into a state of ‘telogen effluvium.’
+This is a condition that occurs when the normal cycle of hair growth is interrupted, causing the scalp follicles to enter a resting phase.
+Unfortunately for sufferers the condition results in abrupt and widespread hair loss.

-Causes of telogen effluvium can include childbirth, fevers, severe infections, major surgery or illness, prescribed medications, hormones or chemotherapy, psychological stress, and dieting that results in a loss of protein or iron.
-Conversely, excessive intake of supplements such as Vitamin A can also trigger telogen effluvium.
+There are many known causes of Telogen Effluvium - which can include childbirth, fever, severe infection, major surgery or illness, certain medications, hormone changes, chemotherapy, psychological stress and radical dieting resulting in a loss of protein or iron.
+On the other end of the scale, excessive intake of supplements like Vitamin A can also spark the condition.

-The signs of telogen effluvium are visible and may be frightening as hair loss is particularly noticeable especially during shampooing.
-Shampoo does not cause or exacerbate the condition.
+When it first strikes, Telogen Effluvium can be frightening as hair loss is sudden and particularly noticeable - especially during shampooing.
+However, shampoo itself does not cause or worsen the condition.

-Telogen effluvium affects pigmented hair more than any grey or white hair already present and as a result more pigmented hair falls out.
-Chronic telogen effluvium may easily be confused with female pattern hair loss and a correct diagnosis is essential as there are possible treatment options.
+Interestingly, Telogen Effluvium affects pigmented hair more than grey or white hair which you may have, and more pigmented hair therefore falls out.
+Chronic Telogen Effluvium is sometimes confused with female pattern hair loss, so it is important to receive the correct diagnosis to explore the various treatment options.

 Chronic Telogen Effluvium